|Instabilities and transition in non-Newtonian fluids|

 We also study this topics theoretically.
 For this purpose we cooperate with several researchers all over the world:

 Please have a look at our papers below.
-You might also like to observe these animations, realized with the code presented in our article :
+You might also like to observe these animations, realized with the code referred in our articles and :

 stability of Poiseuille flow of a Bingham fluid: Theoretical